The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions: The completion Theorem

 \begin{proof} Due to propositions \ref{propositionnoetherianring} and \ref{propositionnoetherianmodule}, we are dealing with a noetherian ring $K_G^0(\eub{G})$ and the noetherian modules $K_G^*(X,P)$ over it.
 Hence, we can use lemmas \ref{lemmaexact} and \ref{lemmalim}, and the 5-lemma for pro-modules and pro-homomorphisms to prove the result by induction on the dimension of $X$ and the number of cells in each dimension.

 Assume that $X= G/H$ for a finite group $H$.
 Then, the completion map fits in the following diagram

-The higher vertical maps are induction isomorphisms, and the ideal $J$ is generated by the image of $\idealGX{G}{\eub{G}}$ under the map $\ind_{H\to G}\circ \lambda$.
-The lower horizontal map is a pro-isomorphism as a consequence of the Atiyah-Segal Completion Theorem for Twisted Equivariant $K$-theory of finite groups, Theorem 1, page 1925 in \cite{lahtinenatiyahsegal}, where it is proved even for compact Lie groups.
+The higher vertical maps are induction isomorphisms (see \cite[Sec.
+4.3]{barcenasespinozajoachimuribe}), and the ideal $J$ is generated by the image of $\idealGX{G}{\eub{G}}$ under the map $(\ind_{H\to G})^{-1}\circ \lambda$.
+The lower horizontal map is a pro-isomorphism as a consequence of the Atiyah-Segal Completion Theorem for Twisted Equivariant $K$-theory of finite groups, Theorem 1 in \cite{lahtinenatiyahsegal}, where it is proved even for compact Lie groups.
 We will analyze now the lower vertical map and verify that it is a pro-isomorphism of pro-modules.
 This amounts to prove that $\idealGX{H}{\pt}/ J$ is nilpotent.
 Since the representation ring of $H$, $R(H)$ is noetherian, this holds if every prime ideal which contains $J$ also contains $\idealGX{H}{\pt}$.
-For an element $v\in H$, denote by $\chi_v$ the characteristic funcion of the conjugacy class of $v$.
+For an element $v\in R(H)$, denote by $\chi_v$ the character of $v$.
 Let $H$ be a finite group.
-Let $\zeta$ be the primitive $|H|$-root of unity given by $e^{\frac{2\pi i}{|H|}}$.
-Put $A=Z[\zeta]$.
+Let $\zeta=e^{\frac{2\pi i}{|H|}}$.
+Put $A=\IZ[\zeta]$.